wisemuffin/nsw_doe_data_case_study/README.md

 With Evidence you can:

 - Version control your BI layer
-- Build reports in the same repo as your dbt project
 - Deploy your reports to a static site

 #### Running Evidence